Children must be accompanied by a paying adult

 Disabled visitors' assistant: free (no booking required)

-Whether you want to navigate the history of the ancient Greeks or walk in the footsteps of pharaohs, immerse yourself in humanity's greatest civilisations with an out-of-hours tour.
+Whether you want to navigate the history of the ancient Greeks or walk in the footsteps of pharaohs, immerse yourself in humanity's greatest civilisations without the crowds.

 - Each tour is limited to a maximum of 20 places per session.